Functional & Integrative Laboratory Testing

 difficult to initiate

-Hormones don’t operate in isolation.
-They’re influenced by stress physiology, blood sugar regulation, inflammation, and nervous system signalling.
+Hormones do not operate in isolation.
+They are shaped by stress physiology, blood sugar regulation, inflammation, nutrient status, and nervous system signalling.

-We may explore this area when people present with:
+We may explore this area when there is:

 low libido